jenest/hf-plotting/README.md

 # Plotting Results for Parallelization of a Hartree-Fock Proxy Application

 D I S C L A I M E R: This code is still in development for use in Jenna Delozier's undergraduate senior thesis.
 It does not run yet.
+The idea is to run the Hartree-Fock proxy application, read the number of hard-coded OpenMP threads from the source code, and read the mean runtime across all threads from NVProf.
+Then, several data points will be plotted.

 Files listed here: